 MNDNR's habitat restoration efforts in the Estuary will produce the diverse, productive, and healthy aquatic ecosystems that will make it one of the top fishing destinations in Minnesota.
 This is based on the unparalleled variety of angling opportunities these habitats provide.
 Few waters in Minnesota have the ability to host destination quality fishing for walleye, muskellunge, smallmouth bass, lake sturgeon and black crappie.
-By 2025, MNDNR and its local, state and federal partners will have restored more than 1,700 acres of Estuary habitat; MNDNR proposes to continue the next phase of this success story by completing the implementation Habitat Plan.
+By 2025, MNDNR and its local, state and federal partners will have restored more than 1,700 acres of Estuary habitat; MNDNR proposes to continue the next phase of this success story by completing the implementation of the 2002 Lower St. Louis River Habitat Plan.
 Restorations and enhanced management of the estuary will increase the number, size, and quality of Species of Greater Conservation Need (SGCN) and game fish species as well as improve angler and other recreational access.
 Outcomes will now include restoration of critical upland habitat for Common Tern and Piping Plover that is identified in the Lake Superior Lakewide Action and Management Plan's Biodiversity Conservation Strategy.

-One of the primary outcomes of the work described in this proposal will be the establishment of healthy ecological functions along more than 10,000 feet of restored shorelines.
+One of the primary outcomes of the work described in this proposal will be habitat restoration and removal of barriers affecting more than 17,800 feet of stream shorelines.
 These shorelines will provide critical habitat to support all the "indicator species" described in that section.